 Like many nonprofits, Willamette Humane Society relies on donations and volunteering.
 They have a constant influx of donations from the community to be processed and stored.

 They also have animals arriving at their office at all hours of the day and night that require proper care.
 Their staff works hard to make sure that the animals that come through their doors are well cared for.

 However, they have been struggling to get organized for the past decade!
 They had exhausted all their own ideas and frankly, didn’t have the time in their daily schedule to take on the massive reorganizing project that was needed to relieve workplace congestion.

-As BJ Anderson, Executive Director, put it “We needed somebody to come in and show us how to and give us systems that we are going to be able to maintain.
+As BJ Anderson, Executive Director, put it “We needed somebody to come in and show us how to [get our workplace organized] and give us systems that we are going to be able to maintain.
 We are all about training dogs to change their behavior, but we’re not necessarily really good at changing our own behavior.
 So, we had to get a new trainer in to help show us some new behaviors that are going to stick with us.”